-Additional Terms of the 2017 Stock Plan
+Additional Terms of the 2017 Stock Plan as Amended by the Proposed Amendment

 Plan Administration.
 The Committee will administer the Plan.
 The Committee will determine eligible recipients and establish Award terms and conditions for inclusion in an Award agreement ("Award Agreement").
-The Committee is authorized to, among other things, interpret the 2017 Stock Plan and Award Agreements, and amend Awards and Award Agreements as permitted by the Plan
+The Committee is authorized to, among other things, interpret the 2017 Stock Plan and Award Agreements, and amend Awards and Award Agreements as permitted by the Plan.